 How To Get Pre-Approved For An Auto Loan

-Being pre-approved for a car loan will give you an advantage when you’re shopping for a car and looking for financing to cover this big purchase.
+Being pre-approved for a car loan will give you an advantage when shopping for a car and looking for financing to cover this big purchase.
 To get pre-approved, follow these steps:

 Step 1.
 Check Your Credit Score

 In general, a credit score of 660 and up can help you secure a car loan, that too with affordable rates.
-If you have bad credit, you should work on improving your credit scores to maximize your chances of loan approval at a low-interest rate.
+If you have bad credit, you should work on improving your credit scores to maximize your chances of loan approval at a low interest rate.

 Step 2.
 Gather Required Documents